ProbabilisticWorld/SoTL/README.md

 This provides me with a good source of data: I can pull a report that tells me specifically when each student accessed each module.
 The modules themselves are pointed and specific, so for each module I can refer to a specific quiz drawing on the material.
 There is a limitation, however: I only get a time stamp of when the student accessed the module, which does not provide me with information about how long a student was viewing a module, or if they even looked at it at all.
 The issue of what defines a "meaningful" interaction with an electronic text is addressed by Seaton, et al. in *Analyzing the Impact of Course Structure on Electronic Textbook Use in Blended Introductory Physics Courses.*<sup id="a8">[8](#f8)</sup>

-## Results
+## Results: non-graded modules
+Non-graded modules are things like explanatory text, derivations, and worked example problems.
 For each module, I pull a report that gives a student's name, and a timestamp of when they accessed the module.
 I applied two criteria to remove data points from analysis:

 1. If the access time was after the corresponding quiz, I removed the data point.
 1. If two access times were within 60 seconds of each other, I only counted it as one "hit."